pgm-stefvanboven/Partygram/README.md

 # Partygram 🎉

-Partygram is a mobile application that was developed as part of the Programming 6 assignment.
+Partygram is a mobile application that was developed for the Programming 6 assignment.
 This app has a kind of instagram theme the users can create and explore posts and stories like with instagram the only difference is that this app is only for the people of Artevelde University College because you can only create an account or log in with your Artevelde email.
 Partygram is built with **React Native** for the front-end and **Supabase** as the back-end database and authentication service and offers a seamless experience for students and teachers.

 ## Features 🚀